dask/dask-blog/_posts/2019-10-16-deployment-updates.md

 In some cases users may not have access to the cluster manager.
 For example the institution may not give all of their data science users access to the Yarn or Kubernetes cluster.
-In this the [Dask-Gateway](https://gateway.dask.org) project may be useful.
+In this case the [Dask-Gateway](https://gateway.dask.org) project may be useful.
 It can launch and manage Dask jobs, and provide a proxy connection to these jobs if necessary.